-In line with Annex VI, 2.3.7., the Registrant shall include information on the methods used to quantify all substance constituents in terms of their stoichiometries, phase and form where relevant.
-This information shall be generated on the substance as manufactured/imported by his specific legal entity and cover all compositions registered by his legal entity.
-This information shall be sufficient to enable the substance identified in Section 1.1 of the dossier and all respective grades reported in Section 1.2 to be verified.
-The Registrant may use any method or combination of methods to do this (e.g. elemental analyis, XRF, BET method, XPS, TGA etc).
+In line with Annex VI, Section 2.3.7, the Registrant shall include information on the methods used to quantify all substance constituents in terms of their stoichiometries, phase and form where relevant.
+This information shall be sufficient to enable the substance identified in Section 1.1 of the dossier and all constituents reported in Section 1.2 to be verified.
+Where grades of the substance are registered, sufficient data that will enable the identity and composition of each grade to be verified shall be included.
+The Registrant may use any method or combination of methods to do this (e.g. elemental analysis, gravimetry, quantitative XRD, BET, etc.).
 The Registrant shall note that a description of each method used shall be included in such detail that the method may be reproduced.